-Request or Activate Your ObieID Account
+Activate Your ObieID Account

 Your ObieID is your primary account at Oberlin.
 If you're a student, your ObieID will be sent via email to the personal email address used on your admissions application after you have paid the deposit to Oberlin.
 If you're an employee, your ObieID will be sent via email to the personal email address used on your job application after the Department of Human Resources has created your employee record, your ObieID will be sent via email to the personal email address used on your job application.